csotiriou/AFNetworking-PromiseKit/README.md

 ```

 Objects returned during these operations are optional here.
 Maximum arguments in "then()" blocks are "2", a responseObject (that has been deserialized by AFNetworking) and an NSURLSessionDataTask.

+Of course, chaining and making concurrent operations work the same way as in AFHTTPRequestOperationManager.

+#Samples
+Now unit tests are available, which demonstrate the basic functionality and give some basic examples on how to use this category.
+More unit tests are going to be added in the near future.

 #Pods integration
 You can use the project with CocoaPods.
 Simply put this line into your podfile: